ixAnkit/subnet-evm/cmd/simulator/README.md

 2. Automatically opts in to validate every Subnet
 :::

-Once you have AvalancheGo running locally, it will be running an HTTP Server on the default port `9650`.
+Once you have MetalGo running locally, it will be running an HTTP Server on the default port `9650`.
 This means that the RPC Endpoint for the C-Chain will be http://127.0.0.1:9650/ext/bc/C/rpc.

 Now, we can run the simulator command to simulate some load on the local C-Chain for 30s: